ibebbs/Cogenity.Extensions/samples/ReadMe.md

 ## Run!

-Run the GenericHostConsole application and you should see the `GenericHostConsole.Writer.Service` write `Here!` to the console every two seconds.
+Run the GenericHostConsole application and you should see the `GenericHostConsole.Writer.Service` write `Here!` to the console every two seconds per it's configuration.